aadarshasubedi/CampManagement-API/README.md

 # CampManagement-API <br />
-An API that allows you to create sim games in Visual Basic.
+This small API can be used to create a simple management simulation game with Visual Basic .NET. <br />

 # Features: <br />
 -- Economics Mechanics such as Inflation that eats your money overtime <br />